Soka Gakkai International

-Nuclear weapons stand at the top of the pyramid of violence, the pervasive influence of which hangs heavily over our daily lives as conflicts between communities, distrust, crime, domestic violence and abuse.
+Nuclear weapons stand at the top of the pyramid of violence, the pervasive influence of which hangs heavily over our daily lives and manifests as conflicts between communities, distrust, crime, domestic violence and abuse.
 At the bottom of this pyramid lies the silent, passive form of violence that is a lack of concern for others' sufferings.